By Catholic Action's Team of Priests and Deacons from the Confraternity of Catholic Clergy

 That man was St. Joseph, foster father of Jesus and husband of the Blessed Virgin Mary.
 We owe everything to St. Joseph.
 He is our role model for the mission of teaching heroic masculinity and renewing a Catholic civilization.

-As we celebrate the great feast of St. Joseph (March 19th) let us recommit ourselves to our own proper vocations and entrust them to St. Joseph in a special way.
+As we are in the middle of the special “Year of St. Joseph” and have just celebrated the great feast of St. Joseph (March 19th) this past Friday, let us recommit ourselves to our own proper vocations and entrust them to St. Joseph in a special way.
 Joseph’s silent strength, his virtue, and his unwavering commitment to the Will of God will be our strength and will help us to make of our world a Catholic civilization imbued with love for faith and family.

 The St. Joseph Mandate